The Bankrate promise

-Requesting a credit limit increase is an excellent way to free up available credit for a large purchase, but it can also provide a boost to your credit score.
-This is due to the fact that the amounts you owe in relation to your credit limit — also known as your credit utilization — makes up 30 percent of your FICO credit score.
-Thus, a higher credit limit could lower your credit utilization without requiring you to pay down a large percentage of your debt.
+Requesting a credit limit increase is an excellent way to free up available credit for a large purchase, and it can also provide a boost to your credit score.
+Because your credit utilization ratio makes up 30 percent of your FICO credit score, a higher credit limit can lower your credit utilization and overall boost your score.

-If you have an American Express credit card, you may be wondering how to apply for a credit limit increase or whether you’re even eligible.
-This guide covers the ins and outs of an Amex credit limit increases, including how to ask for an increase and steps to take if your request is declined.
+If you have an American Express credit card, you may be considering applying for a credit limit increase.
+This guide covers the ins and outs of Amex credit limit increases, including how to ask for an increase and steps to take if your request is declined.

 Before you apply for a credit increase